carpentries/instructor-training/_extras/checkout.md

 > ## Submit an application
 > To help us track your progress through the checkout process and make sure you get the credit you deserve, you will need to submit an application in our database management system (AMY).
-> If you haven't filled out an application, please do so now using [this link](https://amy.software-carpentry.org/forms/request_training/).
+> If you haven't already, please fill out [the online application form](https://amy.software-carpentry.org/forms/request_training/).
 For group name, please enter the name your instructor provides.
 {: .challenge}

 ## Part 1: Submit a Small Contribution to One of Our Lessons